dschlyter/simple-secret-share/README.md

 * No TLS included, you need to deploy this behind some kind of proxy.
 * The Docker image runs the dev-mode of Flask.
 This will not handle a large amount of traffic, but the intended use case is a very low volume of traffic.
 * Secrets are stored in memory and will be lost on redeploy (or if Kubernetes moves your pod).
-The intention is that this should be rare since secret should be consumed ASAP, and if it happens anyway the secret can be sent again.
+The intention is that this should be rare since secret should be consumed ASAP, and when it happens the secret can be sent one more time.